GLDNRMZ/GLDNRMZ-aidoc/README.md

 # Additions

+* Teleports you to ped after 1 min of calling /localdoctor if ambulance is stuck or you're in a weird spot.
 * Now teleports you next to the ped if in a vehicle.
 * Peds changed from a doctor to paramedic
 * Peds now run to and from your location